Yankel Feather: Art

 Yankel Feather's paintings all come from distinctive periods of his life and work.
 His early years during the Mersey Beat days in Liverpool, depict rhythmical colourful movement in crowded dancehalls at a time when he was a club owner.

 Inspired by the atmosphere in his Basement Club in Liverpool (set up by Feather in 1958) he painted every aspect of dance: from the Twist during World War II to Rock 'n' Roll, to decades of ballet shows.
 Feather's paintings also explore Cornish landscapes and seascapes, market scenes from Morocco and views of a crowded Brighton beach.

-In contrast to the vibrant dancehall works, Yankel's seascapes, painted prolifically during his time in St Ives, are full of brooding atmosphere.

 Throughout his life, flowers were a recurrent subject matter, acting as a bridge between the vibrant dancehalls and the bleak British coastline.

 Yankel Feather believed he was born to be an artist.
 Despite being born into harsh poverty and having little academic training, Yankel was determined to pursue his career, and more importantly, his passion in painting.
 Feather painted almost always from memory.